 Institutional Shareholder Services (ISS) and Glass Lewis

-- In 2017, recognized for excellence in managing governance risk with decile scores of “1” for Environmental practices, “2” for Social practices and “3” for Governance practices
+- In 2019, recognized for excellence in managing governance risk with decile scores of “1” for Environmental practices and “2” for Social and Governance practices

 - A decile score of 1 indicates lower governance risk, while a 10 indicates higher governance risk

 - ISS QualityScore is a scoring solution supported by data on environmental, social and governance practices, designed to help institutional investors identify risks within portfolio companies

 - Both ISS and Glass Lewis recommended Shareholders vote in favour of Vermilion’s 2019 proxy statement proposals

 - In 2018, Vermilion's MSCI Environment, Social and Governance rating remained at A, marking the second consecutive year Vermilion has scored at a high level, and our Governance score ranked in the top decile globally